Solving logistic regression problem in Julia

 end

-Naive maping results in high inefficiency.
-First of all please note that
+Naive mapping results in inefficiency.
+First, note that

 (1.0 ./ (1.0 + exp(-data * omega - beta)) - labels)